SmogDr/edar_coursebook/docs/03-rprog2.md

 ```

 This error is especially frustrating when you're new to R because it happens at
-the very beginning of your analysis---you can't even get your data in.
+the very beginning of your analysis---you can't even import the data.
 Also, if
 you don't understand a bit about working directories and how R looks for the
 file you're asking it to find, you'd have no idea where to start to fix this
 error.
 Second, once you understand how to use pathnames, especially relative
 pathnames, to tell R how to find a file that is in a directory other than your
 working directory, you will be able to organize all of your files for a project
 in a much cleaner way.
-For example, you can create a directory for your project,
+For example, you can create a directory for your
-then create one subdirectory to store all of your R scripts, and another to
+project, then create one subdirectory to store all of your R scripts, and
-store all of your data, and so on.
-This can help you keep very complex projects
+another to store all of your data, and so on.
+This can help you keep very
-more structured and easier to navigate.
-We'll talk about these ideas more in the
+complex projects more structured and easier to navigate.
-course sections on Reproducible Research, but it's good to start learning how
-directory structures and filepaths work early.

 Your computer organizes files through a collection of directories.
 Chances are,
-you are fairly used to working with these in your daily life already (although
+you are fairly used to working with these in your daily life already, although
-you may call them "folders" rather than "directories").
+you may call them "folders" rather than "directories".
 For example, you've
 probably created new directories to store data files and Word documents for a
 specific project.

-Figure \@ref(fig:filedirstructure) gives an example file directory structure for
+Figure \@ref(fig:filedirstructure) gives an example file directory structure
-a hypothetical computer.
+for a hypothetical computer.
 Directories are shown in blue, and files in green.

 <div class="figure" style="text-align: center">
 <img src="figures/FileDirectoryStructure.png" alt="An example of file directory structure." width="600pt" />
 <p class="caption">(\#fig:filedirstructure)An example of file directory structure.</p>
 </div>

-You can notice a few interesting things from Figure \@ref(fig:filedirstructure).
+Notice a few interesting things from Figure \@ref(fig:filedirstructure).
+First,
-First, you might notice the structure includes a few of the directories that you
+you might notice the structure includes a few of the directories that you use a
-use a lot on your own computer, like `Desktop`, `Documents`, and `Downloads`.
+lot on your own computer, like `Desktop`, `Documents`, and `Downloads`.
+Next,
-Next, the directory at the very top is the computer's root directory, `/`.
-For a
+the directory at the very top is the computer's root directory, `/`.
+For a PC,
-PC, the root directory might something like `C:`; for Unix and Macs, it's
+the root directory might something like `C:`.
+For Unix and Macs, it's usually
-usually `/`.
-Finally, if you look closely, you'll notice that it's possible to
+`/`.
+Finally, if you look closely, you'll notice that it's possible to have
-have different files in different locations of the directory structure with the
+different files in different locations of the directory structure with the same
-same file name.
-For example, in the figure, there are files names
+file name.
+For example, in the figure, there are files names `heat_mort.csv` in
-`heat_mort.csv` in both the `CourseText` directory and in the `example_data`
+both the `CourseText` directory and in the `example_data` directory.
+These are
-directory.
-These are two different files with different contents, but they can
+two different files with different contents, but they can have the same name as
-have the same name as long as they're in different directories.
-This fact---that
+long as they're in different directories.
+This fact---that you can have files
-you can have files with the same name in different places---should help you
+with the same name in different places---should help you appreciate how useful
-appreciate how useful it is that R requires you to give very clear directions to
+it is that R requires you to give very clear directions to describe exactly
-describe exactly which file you want R to read in, if you aren't reading in
+which file you want R to read in, if you aren't importing something in your
-something in your current working directory.
+current working directory.

 You will have a home directory somewhere near the top of your structure,
 although it's likely not your root directory.
-In the hypothetic computer in
+In the hypothetical computer in
 Figure \@ref(fig:filedirstructure), the home directory is
 `/Users/brookeanderson`.
 I'll describe just a bit later how you can figure out
 what your own home directory is on your own computer.